open-alchemy/OpenAlchemyEditor/web/README.md

 Notify the user fo the error:

-1. Set the `error` state to the reason.
+1. Set the `state.error.message` state to the reason.

 ##### `editorApiSpecValidateUnManagedSuccess`